andotherstuff/garland-protocol/garland-v0.1.md

 share_id = SHA256(share_bytes)
 ```

 Blossom servers store and retrieve shares solely by this identifier.
 They possess no information about which file, block, or user a share belongs to.
-The share_id serves as both the storage key and the integrity check-if a server returns data whose hash doesn't match the requested ID, the data is corrupt or fraudulent and must be discarded.
+The share_id serves as both the storage key and the integrity check: if a server returns data whose hash doesn't match the requested ID, the data is corrupt or fraudulent and must be discarded.

 ---